 With Wyndham Rewards, you can choose to earn miles instead of points from the get-go, or you can trade points for miles once you’ve accumulated 6000.
 Your choice.
 Also, you will earn a cashback bonus in addition to points or miles when you book select Wyndham family hotels through Rakuten.

 Hotels participating in Wyndham Rewards include: Baymont – Days Inn – Dream Hotels – Hawthorne – Howard Johnson – Knight’s Inn – Microtel – Night – Ramada – Super 8 – Travelodge – Tryp Hotels – Wingate Inn – Wyndham Hotels & Suites

-To make your miles stretch further, you can choose to travel economy class and/or off-season.
-Check out this awards chart to see how many miles it’ll take to reach your dream destination
+Although the above suggestions will help you earn miles faster, there are really only a couple of ways to maximize your miles or make them stretch further.
+You can choose to travel economy class and/or travel off-season, both of which require significantly fewer miles to qualify for free tickets.
+(Check out this awards chart to see how many miles it’ll take to reach your dream destination.)

-Our family is currently saving our miles for a repeat trip to Europe with the children who were born after that first adventure, or were too young at the time to remember it.
-We can use all the help we can get, so if you know of any good ways to earn miles that we’ve not already listed, please let us know about them in the comment section below.
+Now that most of the COVID restrictions have been lifted, our family is planning more overseas adventures with younger children who either weren’t born when we took our initial trips or were too young at the time to remember.
+We can use all the help we can get, so if you know of any good ways to earn miles that we’ve not already listed, please let us know about them in the comment section below!

-If you know of others who would like to learn how to fly for free, please share this article via Facebook, Twitter, Pinterest, or any of the other options below.
+If you know of others who would like to learn how to fly to Europe or anywhere else for free, please share this article via Facebook, Twitter, Pinterest, or any of the other options below.

 Want more great tips for planning both memorable and economical family vacations?
 You’ll find a treasure trove of information in my book, Pack Up & Leave.
 It’s chockful of smart tips that will make your next family road trip or vacation more economical, educational, and memorable.